michaelfranzl/woocommerce-shipping-external-fetch/README.md

-When the webservice is not reachable, not responsive, or returns HTTP status codes other than 200 (i.e. when it experiences a server error), this plugin offers free shipping to the customer, since technical problems are the 'fault' of the store owner and should not prevent a customer from completing an order.
-A setting to configure this behavior is not included, but it would be easy to add.
+When the webservice is not reachable, not responsive, or returns HTTP status codes other than 200 (i.e. when it experiences a server error), this plugin offers shipping for a configurable fallback cost, since technical problems should not prevent a customer from completing an order.

 This plugin supports WooCommerce shipping zones.
 So, in theory you could have different web services dedicated to different shipping zones.